fgilde/MudBlazor.Extensions/README.md

  - 1.7.87 > Improve key navigation in MudExSelect and MudExList
  - 1.7.87 > Update MudBlazor to 6.19.1
  - 1.7.86 > Update MudBlazor to 6.18.0
- - 1.7.86 > Fix wrong js deploy for splitter.min.js
- - 1.7.85 > Update MudBlazor to 6.17.0
- - 1.7.85 > Splitter can now work with one element only
- - 1.7.85 > Sample app to net 8
- - 1.7.84 > Update MudBlazor to 6.15.0
- - 1.7.84 > Fix hidden content sometimes in MudExFileDisplayDialog
- - 1.7.84 > Fix Bug that no input can selected in draggable dialogs without header
- - 1.7.84 > Register [MudExAudioPlayer](https://www.mudex.org/audio-player) as file viewer for audio files [see file sample](https://www.mudex.org/file-display?file=electro-psycho-ibiza-no-vocal-sample-edit-169343.mp3)
- - 1.7.83 > Register [MudExStructuredDataEditor](https://www.mudex.org/structured-data-edit) as file viewer for json, yml and xml files [see file sample](https://www.mudex.org/file-display?file=weather.json)
- - 1.7.83 > Add viewer for font files for MudExFileDisplay [see file sample](https://www.mudex.org/file-display?file=SweetieBubbleGum-Regular.ttf)
- - 1.7.83 > Add support for tiff images in MudExFileDisplay [see file sample](https://www.mudex.org/file-display?file=Header.tiff)
- - 1.7.83 > Add new Component for displaying images [MudExImageViewer](https://www.mudex.org/image-view) also registered as IMudExFileDisplay [see file sample](https://www.mudex.org/file-display?file=logo.png)
- - 1.7.81 > Add support for style and class in MudExCardList
- - 1.7.81 > Add Itemtemplate for MudExUploadEdit
 <!-- CHANGELOG:END -->
 Full change log can be found [here](https://github.com/fgilde/MudBlazor.Extensions/blob/main/MudBlazor.Extensions/Docs/CHANGELOG.md)